aqaPayam/NakhBot/docs/domain/01-glossary.md

 A user blocked from using the app.

-Can only send one limited appeal/support message.
+A banned user can only send one limited appeal/support message.

 ### Deleted User

-A user who deleted their account.
+A user who deleted the account.

-The profile is hidden and chats are closed, but minimal audit, report, payment, and safety records remain.
+The profile becomes hidden, chats close, and minimal audit, payment, report, and safety records remain.

+### Visibility

+A user-controlled setting.

+If visibility is off, the user cannot appear in Explore and cannot Explore, Like, or send Nakh.

+Existing matches, chats, and pending Nakh payments continue.

-## Profile
+## 2. Profile Terms

 ### Profile